ermaitland/ga-project-1/README.md

 # Build/Code Process

 I began by writing basic HTML so I could grab the correct classes or id’s in order to begin the functions in JavaScript.
 My pseudocode was very helpful for this as I could clearly see the necessary elements I needed to make in order to begin.

+### Firstly:

-I focused at first on the player element.
-First I made the grid and then I wrote functions to add this player to a grid, remove them from the grid and allow them to move using the keys.
+I focused on the player element.
+I made the grid and then I wrote functions to add this player to a grid, remove them from the grid and allow them to move using the keys.
 I also added in the goal.
 I wanted the goal to be a random position during each game.
 This would make the game more exciting for the player.
 I did this by:

 ```js